ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ```

 ## 2. -X
-The `-X` option leaves the output of the less comamnd on the screen after you have exited.
+The `-X` option leaves the output of the less command on the screen after you have exited.
 This can be helpful if we want to scroll back to view anything in the file
 without having to call the less command again.

 ### Example #1